 And just how large? you may be wondering.
 Well, under optimal environmental conditions without any predators, parasites, or diseases, a female aphid hatched in spring can theoretically produce up to 600 billion descendants, or up to 41 generations of females in a single season!

-So it’s important to tackle the problem early, or prevent aphids from happening in the first place.
+So it’s important to tackle the problem early, or prevent plant lice from happening in the first place.

 What is an aphid?

 Aphids are tiny, soft-bodied, sap-sucking insects belonging to the superfamily Aphidoidea.

 Ranging from 1/16 to 1/4 inch long, aphids have waxy, pear-shaped bodies that vary widely in color, depending on the species (to date, about 5,000 species have been discovered).

 Green aphids (greenflies) are often the most damaging because they blend in so well with leaves and stems that they tend to go unnoticed until their numbers grow out of control.
 Also common are yellow, gray, red, brown, and black aphids, and the rather wild-haired, fluffy white woolly aphids that resemble mealybugs.

 Some aphids even have wings, which makes it easy to mistake them for other pests.
 This happens later in the season when the aphid population on a plant becomes too massive to sustain the colony.

 In response to the overcrowding, hormones trigger the development of wings in female aphids to help them fly to other food sources and, unfortunately for us, establish new colonies.
 They do so quickly and efficiently by being viviparous — that is, giving live birth.

 Though they may be small and seemingly insignificant compared to other insects, they thrive by the sheer force of their numbers.
 If there’s one thing aphids are really good at, it’s reproducing, which is how they’re able to overrun a plant before you can even blink.